3. Primary and Secondary Education

 The National Standards are descriptions of what students should know and be able to do in reading, writing and mathematics in years one to eight of their education.
 They set clear, consistent expectations for learning and are designed to support students in developing key competencies and strong foundations for achievement in all learning areas.
 They are designed so that students who achieve the standards will be on track to achieve at least NCEA Level 2 in Year 12 at secondary school.

 National Standards achievement data was first collected in 2011, but, as this year was the transition into data collection for National Standard, data from this transition year has been excluded from this report.
-Māori students' progress against National Standards has improved for each subject since 2012, with the largest improvement occurring in writing.
-Current achievement levels show 68.8% are at or above the expected level in reading, 65.4% are at or above the expected level in mathematics and 61.6% are at or above the expected level in writing.
-In 2015, Māori are still achieving the standard at a lower rate than non-Māori in each subject, ranging from 12% points lower for reading to 13.1% points lower for mathematics.
+Māori students' achievement against National Standards has decreased for each subject since 2015.
+Current achievement levels show 68.8% are at or above the expected level in reading, 65.3% are at or above the expected level in mathematics and 61.6% are at or above the expected level in writing.
+In 2016, Māori are still achieving the standard at a lower rate than non-Māori in each subject, ranging from 11.7% points lower for reading to 13.2% points lower for mathematics.

 Engagement in School: Attendance, Stand-downs and Suspensions